ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 > 13 And every created thing which is in heaven and on the earth and under the earth and on the sea, and all things in them, I heard saying,
 > *“To Him who sits on the throne, and to the Lamb, be blessing and honor and glory and dominion forever and ever.”*
 > 14 And the four living creatures kept saying, *“Amen.”* And the elders fell down and worshiped.

+**Chapter 5 Summary**

+***In Chapter 5, John*** sees a scroll in the right hand of the One on the throne that no one is worthy to open until the Lion of Judah—the Lamb who was slain—appears and takes the scroll (*vv.
+1–7*).
+The living creatures, elders, angels, and every creature worship the Lamb, declaring Him worthy because He was slain and purchased people for God with His blood (*vv.
+8–14*).

+***Christ is presented as*** the Lion of Judah and the slain yet victorious Lamb who alone is worthy to open the scroll and receives universal worship (*vv.
+5–12*).

+***Believers should*** worship Christ as the worthy Lamb and trust in His redemptive authority (*vv.
+8–14*).

 **The First Seal-Rider on White Horse** *(6:1-2)*